 Corsori gave me an air fryer for this post.
 My old one broke quickly, and I had been trying to decide which to buy when Corsori reached out.

-This air fryer is inexpensive and works so well.
+This air fryer is inexpensive and works very well.
 There is no off-gassing of any smells, and it is so easy to use that my son uses it to reheat foods.
 I bought this accessories kit to fit in my air fryer, so I expect many more delicious gluten-free air fryer recipes in the future.

 Step 4: Spray the inside of the air fryer with oil and place the chicken gently inside the fryer basket.
 Spray the top of each chicken roll with oil.
 This will help the outside breading get nice and crispy.
 I love to use this oil mister so the oil is finely sprayed.